SearchWP Blog

 WordPress Tutorials, Tips, and Resources to Help Grow Your Business

-How to add Meta Box fields to WordPress search
+How to add fuzzy search to WordPress sites

-How to Add Custom Fields Search in WordPress
+How to make multilingual sites searchable in WordPress

 Create a Better WordPress Search Experience Today